Magnitude-Surveys/gpg/content/inversion/inversion_overview.md

 **Medical imaging**:

 - CAT
 - X-ray
 - Detectors record amplitude
--   find *η* (effectively an absorption coefficient)
+- find $`\eta`$ (effectively an absorption coefficient)
 - need to rotate source/receivers to get good coverage
 - note the difference with the geophysics problem where we only have sources and receivers on the surface.

 <figure class="align-center">
 <img src="./images/medical.jpg" alt="./images/medical.jpg" />
 </figure>

-**Optics: Shaw problem.** Each ray (incident angle*t*) scatters into a region of *π*.
+**Optics: Shaw problem.** Each ray (incident angle$`t`$) scatters into a region of $`\pi`$.
 The goal is to measure the intensity on the right hand side and determine the strength of the source on the left hand side.

 <figure class="align-center">
 <img src="./images/shaw.jpg" alt="./images/shaw.jpg" />